Club Comunicaciones

+Other sports and activities hosted by Comunicaciones are artistic gymnastics, baseball, boxing, field hockey, futsal, handball, roller hockey, martial arts, tennis, and volleyball.

 History

 The club was founded for a group of employees of the Argentine Post office company.
 The name chosen was Club Atlético Correos y Telégrafos, referring to the name of the State mail company they worked for.
 In 1953 the club changed to its current name.

 At a sporting level, Comunicaciones offers a large variety of activities, such as gymnasiums, basketball courts, roller hockey, handball, tennis courts, extra football pitches and the main stadium.

 The club also is famous for having hosted the carnival celebrations during the 1950s and 1960s.

 The colors that identify the club (yellow and black) were adopted because of those were the distinctive colors used by mail companies worldwide.

 The football squad has never played in the top category in Argentina.

 Financial problems

 By 2011 the club has a debt of $ 6,700 million and had been declared in bankruptcy.
-Many offerent showed their interest in buying Comunicaciones: the Government of the City of Buenos Aires was one of them.
+Many afferent showed their interest in buying Comunicaciones: the Government of the City of Buenos Aires was one of them.